dsjoberg-git/rotsymsca/README.md

 # rotsymsca
 Code for simulation of electromagnetic scattering from rotationally symmetric objects.
 It is based on [FEniCSx](https://fenicsproject.org/), an open source finite element computing platform.

-This particular version was prepared to compute the results for EuCAP 2024.

 ## Installation

 The installation instructions below are based on the instructions for installing [fe2ms](https://github.com/nwingren/fe2ms), a FE-BI hybrid code developed by Niklas Wingren.

-The code is primarily based on FEniCSx which is available on macOS and Linux.
+The code is based on FEniCSx which is available on macOS and Linux.
 However, installation of this package has only been tested on Ubuntu and the installation instructions are written for this.
 For Windows users, Linux can be run easily using Windows Subsystem for Linux (WSL).
 Installation instructions and more information can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+Make sure you install version WSL2.

 Installation using mamba (similar to conda) is recommended.
 The instructions are as follows.